How to Make Caramelized Mushrooms

 Optional additions

 Thyme and mushrooms are a classic combination, but you can add other herbs in addition to (or instead of) the thyme if you prefer.
-Fresh basil, parsley, tarragon, chives, and/or sage would all be delicious additions to this dish.
+Fresh basil, parsley, tarragon, chives, and/or sage would all be delicious additions to these sauteed mushrooms.
 Their dried counterparts would work too if you don’t have any fresh herbs.
 Be sure to add fresh herbs toward the end of the cooking process in order to preserve their fresh flavor.

 Which type of mushrooms to use

-I used cremini mushrooms this time, but any type of mushroom will work in this recipe.
+I used cremini mushrooms this time, but any type will work in this recipe.
 White mushrooms, shiitake mushrooms, and oyster mushrooms are all good options.

 Mushrooms sliced on a cutting board.

-You can use a stainless steel sauté pan, a nonstick pan, a cast iron skillet, or any other type of large pan you prefer.
+You can use a stainless steel sauté pan, a nonstick pan, a cast iron skillet, or any other type of large pan you prefer when making these mushrooms.
 Using a pan that is too small will result in overcrowding of the mushrooms which will make them difficult to caramelize, so be sure to choose a fairly large pan (about 12 inches is ideal).

 It’s important to add the salt at the beginning of the cooking process because the salt helps the mushrooms quickly release their liquid into the pan.
 Caramelization can’t be achieved until all that liquid has evaporated.